Farnoosh63/Cusino/README.md

 ## __Description__

-######  FoodFinder is an Android application that markets mobile app, which allow user to search by any type of food or ingredients and find their desired recipe.
+######  Cusino is an Android application that markets mobile app, which allow user to search by any type of food or ingredients and find their desired recipe.

 ## Known Bugs